marklishman/colors-microservices/purple/README.md

 # `@BasePathAwareController`

-To build custom operations underneath `basePath`, such as Spring MVC views, resources, and others, use `@BasePathAwareController`.
+> If you are not interested in entity-specific operations but still want to build custom operations underneath `basePath`, such as Spring MVC views, resources, and others, use `@BasePathAwareController`.

 ~~~java
 @BasePathAwareController